-MedlinePlus's Women's Health topic section is recommended as a starting point for links to reputable women's health websites, putting users in touch with resources on prevention, screenings, conditions, aging, and more.
-This site isn't as detaield as other sites focusing on women's health topics and is suggested for general browsing rather than specific searches.
+MedlinePlus Women's Health section puts users in touch with resources on prevention, screenings, conditions affecting women, aging, and more.
+This site isn't as detailed as other sites focusing on women's health topics and is suggested for general browsing rather than specific searches.
+This site is recommended as a starting point for links to reputable women's health websites.

 Clearly-labelled subsection headings organize what would otherwise be an overwhelming number of links to navigate.
 Each topic leads to a page with a "Start Here" section that provides basic information on a condition before moving into topics like diagnosis, treatment, images, and clinical trials.
 Although the search bar pulls results from the entire MedlinePlus catalogue, using this website is as easy as scrolling a page and finding the topic of most relevance.